 - Falconers may hunt anytime this area is open for recreational use permit holders.
 Falconers are not exempt from the recreational use permit requirement.

-- Recreational access is allowed only on days open for hunting, the consecutive Friday, Saturday and Sunday prior to archery and general gun seasons and the Friday prior to spring turkey season by individuals possessing a valid Gulf Hammock recreational use permit, except that the spouse and dependent children of a permittee may engage in outdoor recreational activities other than hunting while in the company of the permittee.
+- Access is allowed only on days open for hunting, the consecutive Friday, Saturday and Sunday prior to archery and general gun seasons and the Friday prior to archery/muzzleloading gun and spring turkey seasons by individuals possessing a valid Gulf Hammock recreational use permit, except that the spouse and dependent children of a permittee may engage in outdoor recreational activities other than hunting while in the company of the permittee.
 One minor dependent, under 16 years of age, may hunt with the permittee.

 - Trespass laws are enforced.

-- Recreational access is allowed only from 1½ hours before sunrise until 1½ hours after sunset, except during spring turkey season when hunters must exit the area by 2 p.m.
+- Access is allowed only from 1½ hours before sunrise until 1½ hours after sunset, except during spring turkey season when persons must exit the area by 2 p.m.

 - Entry and exit is allowed only at designated entrances.

-- The mining area is private property closed to public access except travel through the area is allowed on existing roads only.
-This travel allowance may be withdrawn by the private landowner, at which time alternate roads may be created for travel through the area.
+- The area on the map indicated as “Private Property (Weyerhaeuser Company)” is private property closed to public access except travel through the area is allowed on existing roads only.
+This travel allowance may be withdrawn by Weyerhaeuser Company at any time.

 - Vehicles may be operated only on established roads.